Ireland Program

 Students participating in the University of Kansas Ireland Program take courses at two beautiful universities: The University of Limerick and Trinity College Dublin.
 Faculty from KU Law and the University of Limerick teach courses on relevant topics.

-The first two weeks of classes will be held on the beautiful campus of the University of Limerick, a relatively new Irish university located on the banks of the Shannon River.
-The final week will be held at the famous Trinity College Dublin in the heart of Dublin’s Temple Bar area.
+The first week of classes will be held on the beautiful campus of the University of Limerick, a relatively new Irish university located on the banks of the Shannon River.
+The final two weeks will be held at the famous Trinity College Dublin in the heart of Dublin’s Temple Bar area.
 Students will tour some of Ireland’s most scenic spots, including a weekend in Galway.

 Financial aid and scholarships are available.

-For more information, contact Professor Melanie Daily at melaniedaily@ku.edu.
+For more information, contact Professor Stephen McAllister at stevemac@ku.edu.

 Program Information